What do you do when your agency growth hits a plateau and you feel stuck?

 Before undertaking any of the tips above, you should also think about what breaking a growth plateau means for you and for the agency.

 If you’re overwhelmed with work and need more people to get the work done, then think about whether you want to be hiring and managing more people.
 You’ll be responsible for a larger payroll and for managing more people (or managing the people who manage those people).

 Is that what you really want?
 It depends on the type of agency you want.
-For an owner who wants a high-growth agency, the answer is often “yes.”
-But for an owner who wants a lifestyle agency, maybe not.
+For an owner who wants an Equity-oriented agency, the answer is often “yes.”
+But for an owner who wants a Lifestyle-oriented agency, maybe not.